isomerpages/govtech-stp/pages/pre-departure-test.md

 Please have the following information on hand when making an appointment for your test:
 1. Approval email to take the pre-departure PCR swab test
-2. Identity card number or passport number
+2. Identity card number and passport number
 3. Departure flight timing (if applicable)
 4. Possible times for your test slot: Please refer to the Test Schedule to confirm your timing
 5. Address in Singapore